Skip to content

 Breed parameter

-Bind the breed parameter value to dataGrid.selection?.[0] ?? 'akita'.
-This will use the selected value from dataGrid and defaults to the "akita" breed when no row has been selected.
+This will use the selected value from the Data Grid, and default to the "akita" breed when no row has been selected.

 Breed binding